zio/zio/docs/datatypes/test/index.md

 ## Our First Lines of ZIO Test

-The fastest way to start writing tests is to extend `DefaultRunnableSpec`, which requires a `Spec`. `DefaultRunnableSpec` is very similar in its logic of operations to `ZIOAppDefault`.
+The fastest way to start writing tests is to extend `ZIOSpecDefault`, which requires a `Spec`. `ZIOSpecDefault` is very similar in its logic of operations to `ZIOAppDefault`.
 Instead of providing one `ZIO` application at the end of the world, we provide a suite that can be a tree of other suites and tests.

 ```scala mdoc:compile-only
 import zio._